DindaPutriFN/sslh/MULTIPORT.md

 ```
 # Explanation:
 - cat /etc/xray/xray.crt /etc/xray/xray.key > /etc/xray/funny.pem: Concatenates the certificate (xray.crt) and the private key (xray.key) into a single PEM file (funny.pem).

 `This explanation is only a brief explanation for the Multiport 443 configuration in all the protocols above, please adjust it to your own server.`

-`This explanation is only a brief explanation for the Multiport 443 configuration in all the protocols above, please adjust it to your own server.`